pakcheong/jqthumb/README.md

-jQThumb V1.6
+jQThumb V1.6.1
 ======================================

 Create thumbnails from images proportionally.
 It even works on IE6 from jQuery V1.3 and above.
-It is also a replacement for "background-cover" in older browsers.

 USAGE: